Trey Mancini Player Props: Cubs vs. Guardians

 Trey Mancini At The Plate

-- In 24.6% of his games this year, Mancini has tallied at least one RBI.
-In five of those games (8.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Mancini has driven in a run in 16 games this year (25.4%), including five games with more than one RBI (7.9%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 18 of 61 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.